 © 2020 Trude Bekk

 'Fjellet Kaller' ('Call of the Mountain') is a solo exhibition that was selected for the spring program at Galleri Blunk in Trondheim, Norway, and was shown 6. - 8.03.
 The exhibition was realised as part of an ongoing bigger archiving project where I examine the importance of the Mountain on a material, environmental and a human level.
 Investigating the role that the mountain has played in history, in the present and will play in the future, and how the mountain is affected by and also affects the increasingly prominent environmental changes.
-The study will eventually take the form of a book.

 'What would you say to the Mountain if the Mountain asked you for advice?'

 In the 60's 'Fjellvettreglene' (The Norwegian Mountain Code) was printed inside the Kvikk Lunsj wrappers, and since then hele Norges tursjokolade (Norways number one hiking chocolate bar) have provided us with hiking tips, nature landmarks and still..
 'Fjellvettreglene'.
 The Kvikk Lunsj became the obvious gallery snack, and everyone got their own copy of the mountain code.

 Here together with the album of collected mountain cut-outs